Message from the President

 We aim to be a sincere company that our employees trust.

-The SDGs were adopted by all of international society in a unanimous vote of 193 member countries at the UN Sustainable Development Summit in September 2015.
-There are 17 goals and 169 targets comprising priority issues on a global scale and making clear a vision for the world in 2030.
+The SDGs are targets for all of international society adopted unanimously by the 193 member states of the United Nations at the Sustainable Development Summit in September 2015.
+There are 17 goals and 169 targets regarding priority, global-scale issues, creating a clear vision for the world to be achieved by 2030.